rhysmeister/mmo/README.md

 CONNECTION OPTIONS

     Connecting to a MongoDB Cluster can be performed in a couple of ways; Via command-line flags or by using a configuration file.
-Whichever method is used the initial connection must be a mongos server.
+Whichever method is used the initial connection must be a mongos server. mm handles the connections to other server internally.
+This means you must have created the same user, with the same authentication details, on all replicasets in the cluster.

     Connecting via the command-line